Lucas' Simpsons Hit & Run Map Builder > Tutorials > Map Building Tutorials > #3: Adding Fence Collision

 To start, you'll want to focus the

-Assuming you drew the lines in the same direction as above (clockwise), you will want to tag this group
+Assuming you drew the lines in the same direction as the demonstration above (clockwise), you will want to tag use the

 Now it's time to run